 Also known as melaleuca oil, tea tree oil is an essential oil obtained from the distillation of the leaves from the Australian tea tree (Melaleuca alternifolia).
 There are various products containing tea tree oil, such as drops, sprays, and shampoos, that are promoted as preventing and treating lice infestations.
 (Though it should be noted that tea tree oil for lice has yet to be endorsed by the American Academy of Pediatrics.)

 Tea tree oil contains two major constituents with insecticidal activity: 1,8-cineole and terpinen-4-ol.
 A study in Parisitology Research has found that a 1 percent tea tree oil solution is capable of killing 100 percent of head lice within 30 minutes.
 (The study was conducted on lice and nits in a laboratory dish, not on human hair, so it might not be as effective in real life.)
-Tea tree oil plus lavender, which is antibacterial, can work as well, she says.
+Tea tree oil plus lavender, which is antibacterial, may work as well, Dr. Gandhi says.

 Essential oils have gained quite a lot of attention as of late for their ability to promote health and treat various ailments.
 Other essential oils that can help get rid of lice include almond, sesame, olive, ylang ylang and Neem, she says.